zuozhenggh/learning-library/developer-library/converged-db-on-premises/spatial/spatial.md

 # Oracle Spatial

 ## Introduction
 This lab walks you through the steps of setting up the environment for Spatial lab.
 You can connect to the Oracle Database instance using any client of your choice.
-In this lab, you will connect using `Oracle SQL Developer.`
+In this lab, you will connect using `Oracle SQL Developer`.

 *Estimated Lab Time:* 30 Minutes